ylxmf2005/LLM-Live2D-Desktop-Assitant/README.md

 - Obtain your [Picovoice](https://console.picovoice.ai/) access key.
 - Set the `accessKey` in `static/desktop/vad.js` to your own access key.

+##### Clipboard retrieval & Screen sensing (if needed)

+The feature is currently running on the backend computer and will be migrated to Electron in the future.

+Better to use with a snipping tool like Snipaste.
+Read `def get_prompt_and_image` in `module/conversation_manager.py` for details.

+For screen sensing, please set your vllm in `conf.yaml.`

+##### Computer-use (if needed)

+The feature is currently running on the backend computer and will be migrated to Electron in the future.

+Experimental, only for MacOS.
+Set your `CLAUDE_API_KEY` in `conf.yaml`.

+Will support Windows in the future.

 ##### Desktop-mode (Dev, recommended)
 - `npm install`
 - `npm start`

-**Desktop-mode (Build, to get exe on Windows, dmg on macOS)**
+##### Desktop-mode (Build, to get exe on Windows, dmg on macOS)

 - `npm install`
-- `npm run build`, the executable file (frontend) will be generated in `dist/`
+- `npm run build`, the executable file (frontend) will be generated in `dist/`.
+  - If you are using Windows, make sure the terminal running `npm run build` has administrative privileges.
-- `python server.py` to start backend service (Due to flexibility and environment management, packaging backend is not supported)
+- `python server.py` to start backend service (Due to flexibility and environment management, packaging backend is not supported, but may be supported in the future)
 - Open the executable file

 Tip: To deploy the frontend and backend in different device, you need to modify `window.ws = new WebSocket("ws://127.0.0.1:1017/client-ws");` in `static/desktop/websocket.js` to your server's address and port (which can be set in `conf.yaml`).